Haidermushtaq/Computer-Vision-/Lab_02/ANSWERS.md

 Haider Mushtaq (FA23-BAI-044)

-Question 1 is answered from Lab 01.
-Questions 2 to 6 depend on this lab's results.
-Fill them from `results/comparison_table.csv`, `results/delta_vs_baseline.csv`, `results/class_sensitivity.csv` and `results/summary.txt`.
-Questions 7 to 10 are conceptual and answered below.

----

 **1. Which three pretrained models performed best in Lab Activity 1?**

 From Lab 01 Table 1, ranked by test accuracy on the ISIC 9-class test set: